 Analyzing Functional Text

-It’s good for students to practice finding “right there” answers when they read functional text, since that’s what they would need to do in real life.
+It’s good for students to practice finding “right there” answers when they read authentic text, since that’s what they would need to do in real life.
 In the upper grades, though, we know that we go way beyond basic comprehension questions.
-As students look through examples of authentic text, here are some guiding questions for them to consider:
+As students look through examples of procedural text, here are some guiding questions for them to consider:

 - What is the purpose of the text?